tystar86/python_exercises/Tasks/data_structures.md

 ```

 #9.
->Write a Python program to create an instance of an OrderedDict using a given dictionary.
+>Write a function to create an instance of an OrderedDict using a given dictionary.
 Sort the dictionary during the creation and print the members of the dictionary in reverse order.

 **Expected Output:**
 ```